RhizomeDB/spec/README.md

 ## 2.4 Content Addressing

 As PomoDB is intended for use in distributed and decentralized deployments, it is important ensure the use of collision resistant identifiers when referring to tuples.
-For this purpose, a content addressing scheme is leveraged, and tuples are associated with a content ID (CID) computed from their structure.
-The details behind this computation are available in [serialization](pomo_db/serialization.md).
+For this purpose, a content addressing scheme is leveraged, and tuples are associated with a CID computed from their structure.
+The details behind this computation are available in [serialization].

 The choice of CIDs here, rather than more common choices, like auto incrementing IDs or UUIDs, reflects PomoDB's goals in targeting distributed and decentralized environments, where coordination around the allocation of IDs can't be guaranteed, and where resilience against malicious and byzantine actors is required.

 Since content addressing schemes are backed by cryptographically secure hash functions, their use here prevents forgery of IDs by attackers, and guarantees that CID-based dependencies between tuples will be acyclic.

-These properties are further leveraged in the design and use of byzantine-fault tolerant CRDTs, as described in [CRDTs](pomo_db/CRDTs.md).
+These properties are further leveraged in the design and use of byzantine-fault tolerant CRDTs, as described in [CRDTs].

 TODO: Update CRDT link once that info is described somewhere